 Built to be sleek, the Micro Swell is devoid of most features.
 As previously mentioned it has rash guard-place seams (aka not in the armpits) and a mock neck.

-With a price of $100 and a very specific intended use, we're not sure the Micro Swell is worth so much.
-If its water sport coverage and functionality you need, the $34 O'Neill is certainly a better bargain.
+With a surprisingly high price tag and a very specific intended use, we're not sure the Micro Swell is worth so much.
+If its water sport coverage and functionality you need, there are better performing options that are significantly cheaper.
 But if you like to be the loudest dressed woman in the room, this top will help you get there while keeping you protected from the sun.

 The Patagonia Micro Swell is a rash guard that's a blend of reasonably functional features and a wild style that you just might love.
 Though it's not really up for intense water sports, this top adds a level of function to any half beach, half water fun in the sun day.

 — Maggie Brandenburg